-Bone-in blade roasts are the perfect cut of meat for tacos.
+Bone-in blade roasts are the perfect cut of meat for tacos (and this pozole rojo recipe).
 It's an awkward cut to work with if you're not a skilled butcher so it often ends up going into the grind pile.
 But, you can save yourself a lot of work if you leave it whole instead.
 When shoulders are cooked low and slow, fully immersed in liquid, they becomes so tender and shred effortlessly.

 This recipe can be cooked in a crockpot, but I prefer to use the "OG crock pot" (dutch oven) because it's my favorite.
 There's something special about dutch oven cooking that I really enjoy.
 Plus, it's nice to be able to move it from the stove to the fridge, back to the stove, and in the oven while only dirtying one dish.